Max Stotz: Eastern Front

 On 7 August 1942, Stotz flew one of ten Bf 109s escorting a formation of Junkers Ju 88 bombers from Kampfgeschwader 3 (KG 3—3rd Bomber Wing) attacking the Soviet 6th and 8th Tank Corps at Sychyovka when they were intercepted by eight Yakovlev Yak-1 fighters from 32 IAP (32nd Fighter Aviation Regiment).
 In this encounter, Stotz claimed two Yak-1s shot down.
 On 16 August 1942, Stotz for the first time encountered the unknown to him Lavochkin La-5 fighter aircraft from 49 IAP (49th Fighter Aviation Regiment).
 That day, he claimed two aerial victories which were misidentified and filed as a Lavochkin-Gorbunov-Gudkov LaGG-3 and a Curtiss P-40 Warhawk.

 On 29 October 1942, Stotz was credited with his 100th aerial victory.
 He was the 29th Luftwaffe pilot to achieve the century mark.
 The next day, he was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) for this achievement.
 He was the 137th member of the German armed forces to be so honored.
 The presentation was made by Adolf Hitler personally.
 On this account, he was also promoted to Leutnant (second lieutenant), backdated to 1 October 1942.
 On 30 December 1942, Stotz claimed 10 aerial victories, bringing his total to 129.
+On 12 January 1943, Soviet forces launched Operation Iskra, also known as the second battle of Lake Ladoga, an operation which created a corridor into the besieged city Leningrad.
+Defending against this operation, Stotz claimed his 150th aerial victory on 26 January when he was credited with five Lavochkin-Gorbunov-Gudkov LaGG-3 fighters and a single Yak-1 fighter shot down in the area of Mga and Shlisselburg.

 Stotz was promoted to Oberleutnant (first lieutenant) on 1 February 1943.
-He was appointed Staffelkapitän (squadron leader) of 5.
+On 21 February, Stotz flew as wingman of his Gruppenkommandeur (group commander), Major Hans Hahn.
+During this mission, Hahn's aircraft suffered engine failure resulting in a forced landing behind enemy lines.
+Hahn was captured and taken prisoner of war.
+Stotz was appointed Staffelkapitän (squadron leader) of 5.
 Staffel of JG 54 on 10 August 1943.
 He succeeded Leutnant Emil Lang who had temporarily led the Staffel after Oberleutnant Alfred Teumer had been transferred in July.
 Following aerial combat on 19 August 1943 with a large formation of Yakovlev Yak-9 fighters in the vicinity of Vitebsk, Stotz bailed out of his Focke-Wulf Fw 190 A-6 (Werknummer 550 201—factory) 12 km north of Kirov and went missing in action.
 He was last seen drifting down over Soviet held territory.
 Command of 5.
 Staffel was then again given to Leutnant Lang.